 “You might want to close your mouth,” Gwen said, trying to change the subject.
 “You could swallow a bug.”

-“No really?
-Did a guy name Lance really just kiss a girl named Gwen on her hand?”
+“No, really?
+Did a guy named Lance really just kiss a girl named Gwen on her hand?”
 For the twenty years they had known each other, Olivia had made this her life goal.
 “You have to marry him!”

 “No, because everyone knows that Lancelot is the better looking of the two.”
 Olivia yawned and laid her chair back.
 “Hopefully, one of his round table members is just as hot.”